SEIR-7-06/project-one/README.md

 ## CORE REQUIREMENTS
 Make sure to do all of the following with your app.

-* **Express API** Build an Express Application that has both HTML and JSON endpoints.
+* **Express APP** Build an Express Application that renders HTML pages from EJS Templates.
 * **RESTful Routes** Design your CRUD routes using the [REST](https://git.generalassemb.ly/sf-sei-1/express-dynamic-routes#restful-routing-preview) convention.
 * **AJAX** Leverage AJAX to fetch JSON data from the backend.
 * **jQuery** Use jQuery to add interactivity and render data on the client-side.